 Persecution may come from the authorities or other groups or persons in your home country.
 In Sweden, you can apply for asylum at the Migration Agency or at the national border.
 Your case will then be assessed individually.

 During the registration, there will be a short conversation with you where you will also have to give your fingerprint (if you are older than 14) and have your photograph taken.

-To support you in the asylum process, you may be given a public counsel who is a lawyer from the Migration Agency.
+To support you in the asylum process, you may be given a public counsel who is a lawyer.
 If you want a different, specific lawyer, you must tell the Migration Agency about this at an early stage.
-Not all lawyers have LGBTQ competence, this could damage your asylum investigation.
+Not all lawyers have LGBTQI competence.
+We can help you find a lawyer.

 Contact us if you want advice about lawyers with LGBTQ competence.

 You can tell us if you want to have a case officer, interpreter, or public counsel of a certain gender if it makes you feel safe.

 Once your asylum application has been registered, the Migration Agency will check to see if a country other than Sweden is responsible for handling your asylum application.
 For example, if you already have a residence permit or have applied for asylum in another EU country, or if you have arrived alone and had family members in another EU country.
 This is determined by the Dublin Regulation.
 You can read more about it here.

 If Sweden is responsible for your asylum application, there will be an oral investigation in due course.
 This is longer than the conversation when you registered, and you will be there with your case officer from the Migration Agency, your public counsel, and an interpreter.
 At this meeting, you will have to talk about your case and provide evidence for it.
 Sometimes you may be invited to a supplementary investigation meeting.